 House Committee Approves Millions in Lupus Funding

 UPDATE: on July 29, the House of Representatives passed the LHHS appropriations bill.
-The Senate is expected to begin working on their version of the bill in August.

 Moments ago, the Committee on Appropriations in the U.S. House of Representatives passed their fiscal year 2022 Labor, Health and Human Services, and Education (LHHS) appropriations bill.
 We are thrilled to announce that it includes funding for several critical lupus priorities: